natenka/pyneng-book-en/docs/source/book/21_textfsm/2_textfsm_examples.rst

 * port-channel name and number.
 For example, Po1
 * list of all the ports in it.
 For example, ['Fa0/1', 'Fa0/2', 'Fa0/3']

-The difficulty is that the ports are in the same line and TextFSM cannot specify the same variable multiple times in the line.
+The difficulty is that ports are in the same line and TextFSM cannot specify the same variable multiple times in line.
 But it is possible to search multiple times for a match in a line.

 The first version of template: